samuria/blog/content/posts/graysonline/index.md

 This looks just like the UserID we saw from the other request, the one to get the bidder details 😳

-So what if I just replace my own `Murray_Identity` to ANY of the ones I got from the list of bidders and forward the request?
+So what if I just replace my own `Murray_Identity` [^4] to ANY of the ones I got from the list of bidders and forward the request?
 Do I try?
 I have to, right?
 I mean I'm sure it won't do anything and will just redirect me somewhere else... right??
-Using Burp Suite (another elite hacking tool), we can intercept request, change the `Murray_Identity` and forward it like nothing happened.
+Using Burp Suite (another elite hacking tool), we can intercept the request, change the `Murray_Identity` and forward it like nothing happened.

 ## Crimes(?)
 {{< figure src="images/muh-details.png" class="center-figure" title="Me looking at things I shouldn't be looking at? maybe?" >}}